Mario-td/Simplified-hand-tracking-with-Mediapipe-CPP/README.md

 - Install mediapipe and bazel in your system, [link](https://google.github.io/mediapipe/getting_started/install.html).
 - Change your current directory to the mediapipe one.
-- Open the WORKSPACE file, and add the boost library set-up, to be able to use it with bazel, [link](https://github.com/nelhage/rules_boost).
+- Open the WORKSPACE file, and add the boost library set-up, to be able to use it with bazel, [link](https://github.com/nelhage/rules_boost), also available in the boost-part-WORKSPACE.txt file, although it could be outdated.
 - Clone this repository in the mediapipe directory:

 ```console